Jingning-Zhang/PROSPER_analysis/README.md

 # Codes for data analysis in PROSPER paper

 This is a repo containing codes used for simulation and data analyses in the PROSPER paper.
+For codes of method comparison with CT, ldpred2, PRS−CSx, and CT−SLEB, please go to https://github.com/andrewhaoyu/multi_ethnic/tree/master.

 For the command line tool of PROSPER, please go to https://github.com/Jingning-Zhang/PROSPER.

 **PROSPER** is a command line tool based on R programming language.
 It is a powerful multi-ancestry PRS method that jointly models GWAS summary statistics from multiple populations by penalized regression and ensemble approach to improve the performance in minority populations.